 - Safe and Well Online: using technology to enhance young people's safety and well being online

 - Museums and Climate Change: museums and science centres have been identified as important contributors to global discussions and decision-making on climate change

 The Agro-cité on the outskirts of Paris developed by the EU funded R-URBAN project with occasional input from Community Economies Research Network members.

 Partner with ICS

-If you would like to collaborate with us or find out more about what we can offer you, please get in touch through the details below.
+If you would like to collaborate with us or find out more about what we can offer you, please get in touch with our Senior Business Development Officer - Sally Byrnes - using the details below.

 LinkedIn (opens in a new window)